d-kimuson/ts-type-expand/README.md

 |  Method declaration   |    ✓    |
 |   Enum Declaration    |    ✓    |
 |    Enum statement     |    ✓    |

+### \[Experimental\] Copy type information

+We have added a feature that allows you to copy type information as a type alias when you press the COPY button on an expanded type!

+This feature is experimental.
+If you have any feedback, I welcome it through an [Issues](https://github.com/d-kimuson/ts-type-expand/issues).

+## Supports

 ### Types